cookwcode/data/README.md

 ## Tags

 Datasets are tagged by folder code: Ex. `xyz--folder-name` has code `xyz`, example tag could be `xyz-v1`.
+See Releases for more info.